GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 ### User-Agent Client Hints (UA-CH)

-[User-Agent Client Hints](https://wicg.github.io/ua-client-hints/) allow access to the full set of user-agent data, but only when servers actively declare an explicit need for specific pieces of data.
+[User-Agent Client Hints](https://wicg.github.io/ua-client-hints/) allow access to the full set of User-Agent data, but only when servers actively declare an explicit need for specific pieces of data.

 By removing passively exposed user data, we better measure and reduce the